gaak99/oxly/README.md

 #Intro
-oxit uses the Dropbox API to view/merge diffs of any two Dropbox file revisions with a git-style cli.
+oxit uses the Dropbox API to view/merge diffs of any two Dropbox file revisions with a git style cli.

-So you can edit/save the same file simultaneously on multiple clients (e.g. laptop, Android Orgzly) and then later run oxit (on laptop) to view the diffs, merge last two (usually) revisions (and resolve-conflicts if necessary), and push merged file to Dropbox.
+So you can edit/save the same file simultaneously on multiple clients (e.g. Emacs/laptop, Orgzly/Android) and then later run oxit (on laptop) to view the diffs, merge last two (usually) revisions (and resolve-conflicts if necessary), and push merged file to Dropbox.

 The merge cmd is user setable and defaults to the emacs/client ediff cmd.

-##Keywords
-oxit emacs ediff org-mode orgzly dropbox cloud sync

 ##Status
 Brand new as of late Oct 2016.

-b1 (beta 1) tagged and released (Tue Nov 22 13:42:09 EST 2016)
+b2 (beta 2) tagged and released (Mon Nov 28 15:10:27 EST 2016).

-Used dailyish by the author (w/2 Dropbox clients) but that's total usage so far -- beta testers aka early adopters and comments/issues welcome (submit an issue here on github).
+Used dailyish by the developer (w/2 Dropbox clients, Emacs laptop and Orgzly mobile) but that's total usage so far -- beta testers aka early adopters and comments/issues welcome (submit an issue/suggestion/question https://github.com/gaak99/oxit/issues).

+oxit does no Deletes via Dropbox API and all edits/merges are saved as a new revision so it's pretty low risk to give it a try.

 ##Backstory
 *Every time* you edit/save or copy over an existing file (_citation needed_) a new revision is quietly made by Dropbox.